littleborek/An-Analysis-of-Approximation-Algorithms-for-Metric-TSP/README.md

     ```

 ### Dataset Generation
-The `compare_algorithms.py` script will automatically generate datasets consisting of random cities.
+The `dataset_generator.py` script will automatically generate datasets consisting of random cities.
 Each dataset will have 1000 cities, and the corresponding distance matrix will be computed based on Euclidean distances between cities.

 ### Graphical Output
 The code generates graphical outputs (in `.svg` format) for each dataset, allowing you to visualize the computed routes.
 The graphs will show the cities' coordinates in a 2D plane and the path taken by each algorithm to visit all cities.

-## Community Channels

-We have a community chat for discussions!
-You can join to ask questions, share ideas, and get help from others.

 ## Algorithms Overview